FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_broadcast(msg, size)

   Broadcast a message in module's context.
-Same as calling m_publish(NULL, msg).

   :param msg: data to be delivered to all modules in a context.
   :param size: size of data to be delivered.